getify/monio/MONADS.md

 So far, we've seen monads that represent concrete primitive values like `42` or a shipping address object.
 But monads are far more than just "value wrappers".

-Monads can also represent operations (functions), especially the sort of operations that either rely on, or cause, side effects.
+Monads can also be thought of as "behavior wrappers", representing operations (functions), like the sort of operations that either rely on, or cause, side effects.
 That's what the `IO` monad is all about!

-The heart of **Monio** is the `IO` monad.
-It's designed and implemented here as an uber-powerful *Sum Type* that incorporates a variety of useful behaviors.
+The heart of **Monio** is its `IO` monad implementation.
+It's designed as an uber-powerful *Sum Type* that incorporates a variety of useful behaviors, similar in spirit to [Scala's ZIO](https://zio.dev/).
 I claim that **Monio**'s `IO` is the "most powerful IO implementation in JS (and possibly any language)".
-I know that's quite a daunting claim.
+But I know that's quite a daunting claim.

-But don't worry, here we're just going to focus on a small part of what `IO` can do, just so we don't get too overwhelmed.
+Don't worry: to continue, we're just going to focus on a small part of what `IO` can do, just so we don't get too overwhelmed.

 What you put in `IO` is (typically) a function, which when executed will perform some sort of operation, (again, typically) of a side-effect nature.
-It doesn't *have to be* a side-effect operation; it can be pure, like simply returning a value.
+It doesn't *have to be* a side-effect operation; it can be static and pure, like simply returning a value.

 The key idea behind the `IO` monad type is that it's lazy; it doesn't *do* anything -- like execute the function you put in it -- automatically.
 You have to evaluate the IO to perform the operation (and thus *apply* the side-effect to the program).